CETR Events and Forums

-We are in the process of planning The Center for Community-Engaged Teaching and Research faculty events and forums for the upcoming 2017-2018 academic year.
-For further information, call 412.396.5893 or email firstname.lastname@example.org.
+The Center for Community-Engaged Teaching and Research will be hosting the following events and forums for the 2018-2019 academic year.
+For further information, call 412.396.5893 or email us at firstname.lastname@example.org.

 Campus to Community Excursion

 Thursday, October 11th from 2:00pm to 5:00pm, Hill District

 This year's excursion is more than a guided bus tour, it is an immersive experience that is not to be missed!
 Along the way, we will be joined by community members who were brought up in, live in, work in, and LOVE the Hill.
 They will share with us a compilation of their stories and lived experiences.
 We will also be visiting a number of buildings that have had many lives each with their own interesting stories waiting to be told.
 We will learn about the neighborhoods past, present, and exciting plans for the future.
 Our guide, Terri Baltimore has a few new surprises planned for our journey along with great music and delicious food!